-The point of highlighting the deployment process of SegWit is to show how external (SegWit2x/BIP91) and anonymous (BIP148) developers enabled miners to enforce the upgrade using a reduced threshold, flag day activation, and exclusion against the advice of developers behind the original proposal (BIP141, BIP143 and BIP147).
-As the quotes in listings \ref{sipaUASF} and \ref{maxwellUASF} emphasise, the miners went through with UARF (noted as UASF or BIP148 in listings \ref{sipaUASF} and \ref{maxwellUASF}) even though it was discouraged by developers from the centralised core team and increased the risk of a chain split.
-The UARF deployment technique was used as a governmental instrument to persuade the sceptics to adopt SegWit.
-The UARF worked such that patched nodes would discard blocks that were not signalling support for SegWit.
-Therefore the proponents demonstrated the willingness to bet on Bitcoin's economic future to ensure SegWit adoption with two possible outcomes.
-First, a majority of nodes discard non-signalling nodes, and the non-signalling nodes will be denied block rewards.
-Second, A minority of nodes discard non-signalling blocks, making a chain split, causing the legacy network to lose a significant portion of its users and miners, leading to network disruption and economic instability.
-The more users and miners enforce signalling, the more it impacts non-signalling miners.
+A minority introduced the UARF deployment technique as a governmental instrument to persuade the sceptics to adopt SegWit.
+The UARF was exclusive, meaning that patched nodes would discard blocks not signalling support for SegWit.
+Therefore, the proponents were willing to bet on Bitcoin's economic future to ensure SegWit adoption with two possible outcomes.
+First, a \textit{majority} of nodes discard non-signalling nodes, denying block rewards.
+Second, a \textit{minority} of nodes discard non-signalling blocks, making a chain split, causing the legacy network to lose a significant portion of its users and miners, leading to network disruption and economic instability.
+The more miners enforce signalling, the more it can persuade non-signalling miners.